 Moustos, aka grape must, is made using the juice squeezed from fresh grapes.
-In Greece, we make large quantities during the September grape harvest, and it's a great project for kids.
+In Greece, large quantities during the September grape harvest and it's a great project for kids.
 It freezes well and can be used throughout the year.

-- 10-11 pounds green or red September grapes (in bunches, with stems)
+- 10 to 11 pounds green or red September grapes (in bunches, with stems)

 - 1/3 cup wood ash (or 1/8 cup crushed eggshells)

-- Pour the grapes and juice through a strainer, collecting the juice in a large bowl or stainless pot.
+Pour the grapes through a strainer, collecting the juice in a large bowl or stainless pot.

-- I make this in batches of 11 pounds of grapes at a time because my pot won't hold more juice.
+- This recipe calls for making 11 pounds of grapes at a time.
 However, if you have a large pot (lobster pot type), you can make more.

 - Alternatively, sprinkle the grapes with wood ash and place them in a woven plastic bag ("burlap" type).
 Tie the bag securely.
 Place the bag in a large tub, cover feet with plastic bags (wear shoes) and stomp the grapes.
 Strain the juice into a pot for cooking as above.
 Great fun for the kids!